Understanding People Search Services in England

 - Event attendance: Professional conferences, workshops, or social gatherings someone has participated in.
 This shows engagement with industry trends and networking efforts.

 - Public posts and interactions: Content shared online and conversations with others.
-These reveal someone's communication style, thought leadership, and professional interests through their digital footprint.
+These reveal someone's communication style, thought leadership, and interests through their digital footprint.

 Specialized Search Strategies